MordantWastrel/cf_swarm/part3-dockerindevelopment/part3-running-docker.md

 Wait for Docker to pull the relevant images; this will be very fast on subsequent starts because Docker will use its local, cached version of the relevant images.

-After Docker has pulled all the images it needs, it will start up three services:
+After Docker has pulled all the images it needs, it will start up four services:

 - **MySQL** (with a `root` login set in the `docker-compose.yml` file and repeated in the `/config/cfml/simple-cfml.env` file
 - **NGINX**, configured to run **cfswarm.localtest.me** and **cfswarm-two.localtest.me** and reverse-proxy CFML requests to the third container:
-- **Commandbox and Lucee 5**, configured with a single datasource using the **cfconfig.json** file located in `/config/cfml/cfconfig`.
+- Two instances of **Commandbox ruinning Lucee 5**, configured with a single datasource using the **cfconfig.json** file located in `/config/cfml/cfconfig`.

 NGINX is extraordinarily lightweight and will start up almost immediately.
 MySQL and Lucee may take 30-60 seconds the first time you run them; subsequent starts will be much faster since MySQL will not have to perform database initialization and Commandbox will already be "warmed up" and won't have to download Lucee or any of the application dependencies.